Vikranth3140/Movie-Revenue-Prediction/README.md

 The datasets have been taken from [Movie Industry](https://www.kaggle.com/datasets/danielgrijalvas/movies) dataset.
 \
-Detailed instructions on how to set up our datasets are provided in [old datasets\README.md](old%20datasets/README.md).
+Detailed instructions on how to set up our revised datasets are provided in [revised datasets\README.md](revised%20datasets/README.md).

 ## Running the Models